I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psreferenceimpersonationtoken.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>This routine is available starting with Microsoft Windows 2000. </p>

-<p>If the thread is currently impersonating a client, <b>PsReferenceImpersonationToken</b> increments the reference count of the impersonation token and returns a pointer to the token.
-If the returned pointer is non-<b>NULL</b>, the impersonation token's reference count must be decremented by calling one of the following functions:</p>

-<p><b>ObDereferenceObject</b>, for Windows 2000.</p>

-<p><b>PsDereferenceImpersonationToken</b>, for Microsoft Windows XP or later.</p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>